 I received two phone calls today from lawyers who have read my prior posts on this and wanted to know what the effective date will be for this new law.
 After the law is approved by the Maryland Board of Elections, Governor O’Malley will then “proclaim” that the amendment has passed.
 This will probably happen late this year or early next year.
 But it does not apply to the loss date but to the date a lawsuit is filed.
-So a lot of Maryland lawyers will be suing on smaller cases that they want to file for $15,000 to avoid the potential of removal to Circuit Court may want to keep those cases on hold if there are no statute of limitations issues until after the effective date of this new law.
+So a lot of Maryland lawyers will sue on smaller cases that they want to file for $15,000 to avoid the potential of removal to Circuit Court may want to keep those cases on hold if there are no statute of limitations issues until after the effective date of this new law.

 I wish they had had the foresight and wisdom to include a modest escalation clause for inflation.
 Because $15,000 will be worth $7,500 in 10 years and we will be back to the drawing board.